-- 1) Mission and Purpose: The Applicant Constituency's stated mission and purpose must be relevant to and consistent with: - \Box (a) The mission and goals of ICANN and the GNSO. - \Box (b) The Charter of the Stakeholder Group to which the proponents are applying. - 2) Operational Principles: - □ The proposed Constituency must state that it will operate in accordance with ICANN's Standards of Behavior and the principles of openness, fairness, and transparency. - 3) Uniqueness and Representational Focus: - □ (a) The proposed Constituency must state how it is unique and non-duplicative of other Constituencies within the Stakeholder Group to which the proponents are applying. - □ (b) The membership representation of the proposed Constituency must be limited to a defined subset of the Stakeholder Group comprising one or more discrete and logically related segments according to: (a) a recognized classification system such as, but not limited to, NAICS, ISIC, or NTEE-CC; or (b) an alternate construct proposed by the Applicant (see Step 1-A). - 4) Applicant Constituency Community Support and Diversity

-For Constituencies comprised primarily of organizations, criterion (a) will apply.
-For Constituencies comprised primarily of individuals, criterion (b) will apply.

-- □ (a) Proponents must provide authorized letters of support from at least two (2) Large and eight (8) Small organizational entities (see Step 1-A for definitions), which express an intention to become members and support the mission of the Constituency if it is approved.
+1) Mission and Purpose : The Applicant Constituency's stated mission and purpose must be relevant to and consistent with: ☐ (a) The mission and goals of ICANN and the GNSO. $\square$ (b) The Charter of the Stakeholder Group to which the proponents are applying.
+2) Operational Principles: ☐ The proposed Constituency must state that it will operate in accordance with ICANN's Standards of Behavior and the principles of openness, fairness, and transparency.
+3) Uniqueness and Representational Focus : ☐ (a) The proposed Constituency must state how it is unique and non-duplicative of other Constituencies within the Stakeholder Group to which the proponents are applying. □ (b) The membership representation of the proposed Constituency must be limited to a defined subset of the Stakeholder Group comprising one or more discrete and logically related segments according to: (a) a recognized classification system such as, but not limited to, North American Industry Classification System (NAICS), International Standard Industrial Classification (ISIC), or National Taxonomy of Exempt Entities-Core Codes (NTEE-CC); or (b) an alternate construct proposed by the Applicant (see Step 1-A).
+4) Applicant Constituency Community Support and Diversity For Constituencies whose membership is more than 50% comprised of organizations, criterion (a) will apply.
+For Constituencies whose membership is more than 50% comprised of individuals, criterion (b) will apply. □ (a) Proponents must provide authorized letters of support from at least sixteen (16) organizational entities, which express an intention to become members and support the mission of the Constituency if it is approved.
 Two of those entities must be located in each of at least four ICANN Geographic Regions or at least one entity from all five ICANN Geographic Regions.
 To satisfy this criterion, the entities must be unrelated to each other.
-Individuals who may be eligible for Constituency membership, but are not part of an organization, are not counted in assessing this support and diversity criterion. - (b) Proponents must provide authorized letters of support from at least thirty-five (35) separate individuals who express an intention to become members and support the mission of the Constituency if it is approved.
-Seven of these individuals must be located in each of at least four ICANN Geographic Regions or at least four individuals from all five Geographic Regions.
+Individuals who may be eligible for Constituency membership, but are not part of an organization, are not counted in assessing this support and diversity criterion. □ (b) Proponents must provide authorized letters of support from at least thirty-five (35) separate individuals who express an intention to become members and support the mission of the Constituency if it is approved.
+Seven of these individuals must be located in each of at least four ICANN Geographic Regions or at least four individuals from each of five Geographic Regions.